 Test 2: External Rotation Tendon Testing

 Test 2 is External Rotation Tendon testing.
 So, here, you just have to have someone hold your arm as shown, and you move your hand out as shown.
-So, basically, that’s an external rotation-type movement.
+That’s what you call an external rotation-type movement.

 You want to keep your elbow at your side, have someone hold your hand, or, if you’re at home alone, you can do this against a wall as well, and just push outward and see if that causes your shoulder pain.